-Since local political leaders couldn’t be bothered to attend Saturday’s public session by Improve 30 Crossing on the proposed concrete gulch through downtown Little Rock, here’s some take-home reading from Strong Towns about the folly of freeway expansions and some better ideas in other major cities — Dallas, Houston, Louisville
+Since local political leaders couldn’t be bothered to attend Saturday’s public session by Improve 30 Crossing on the proposed concrete gulch through downtown Little Rock, here’s some take-home reading from Strong Towns about the folly of freeway expansions and some better ideas in other major cities — Dallas, Houston, Louisville and Rochester.

 The writer is trying to discourage a freeway expansion in Portland.
 Why?